Allied health professionals

 The principles include:

-We expect you, as a provider of an allied health service, to adopt these principles within the standards of your profession.
+We expect allied health professionals to adopt these principles within the standards of your profession.

 The process for engaging an allied health provider